Kemar101/HT16K33/index.md

 # November 6th, 2018 (Week 10)
 Today is the PCB soldered milestone allot have changed.
-I was planning to use and [16x8 HT16K33](https://www.adafruit.com/product/1427)
+I was planning to use the [16x8 HT16K33](https://www.adafruit.com/product/1427) with [4-channel I2C-safe Bi-directional Logic Level Converter ](https://www.adafruit.com/product/757) to create a really cool multidirection display.
+I can to realize that it was talking up too much time getting it to work.
+So I desided to use [Keyestudio 8x8 Dot Matrix Module ](http://www.keyestudio.com/ks0336.html)

 # Oct 23, 2018